Iconic 80s Fads

 In the ’80s, staying fit wasn’t just about hitting the gym; it was also about having fun and dancing your way to fitness.
 Jazzercise, a dance fitness program that combined jazz dance, aerobic exercise, and strength training, became a phenomenon.
 It offered a high-energy workout that allowed participants to get their hearts pumping and their bodies moving.
 With its catchy music and enthusiastic instructors, Jazzercise provided a fun and effective way to stay active while embracing the vibrant and energetic spirit of the ’80s.

-See also Reviving the Best of Early 2000s Men's Fashion
+See also Nostalgic Fashion Trends from the Early 2000s

 Jane Fonda Workout